internshipinabook/python-internship-in-a-book/README.md

 👉 Get the complete book: [https://selar.com/al990ay7ux](https://selar.com/11j3337v1x)

 🚀 Start Here
-Welcome to The Data Science Internship.
+Welcome to The Python Internship.

 If you are new to the InternshipInABook™ Series: